menu icon

 Close-up view of wild mushroom sauce in pot with spoon.

-This wild mushroom sauce (‘sos grzybowy’ in Polish, pron. ‘gzhy-BO-vy’) is made by cooking then frying dried forest mushrooms for a more intense flavour.
-The creamy sauce uses the mushroom water which adds richness and depth.
+Traditional Polish mushroom sauce ('sos grzybowy' in Polish, pron. 'gzhy-BOH-vy') is made by cooking wild mushrooms in a creamy sauce for a rich, versatile side dish.
 Thanks to the combination of cream and sour cream it has a delicious, slightly tangy flavour and less fat than most wild mushroom sauce recipes.

-Wild mushrooms are a popular ingredient in East European cooking and an essential part of traditional Polish Christmas Eve meal.
-They are often used to add depth of flavour to everyday dishes, such as barley soup or sauerkraut stew.
+Wild/forest mushrooms ('grzyby' in Polish) are a popular ingredient in East European cooking and an essential part of traditional Polish Christmas Eve meal (which includes mushroom soup and uszka mushroom dumplings).
+They are also often used to add depth of flavour to everyday dishes, such as barley soup or sauerkraut stew.

-Dried wild mushrooms need to be rinsed then soaked for 30 minutes to rehydrate them before cooking.
+Preparing dried forest mushrooms for Polish mushroom sauce is easy.
+Simply rinse then soak the mushrooms for 30 minutes to rehydrate them before cooking.
 Make sure you get rid of any grit, bits of grass etc. by gently rubbing the mushrooms with your fingertips (see Instructions for detail).
 Soaking the mushrooms in water softens them and reduces cooking time.

-The wild mushroom water is full of flavour, which is used as the basis for this creamy sauce so it is important not to discard it.
+The mushroom water is full of flavour, which is used as the basis for the sauce so it is important not to discard it.

 • Wild mushrooms: You can use a selection of dried wild mushrooms or just porcini mushrooms.